 An 'Assertion' allows the specification of a test 'condition' that needs to evaluate to 'true' at runtime for a passing test, in which case the implicit test verdict is set to 'pass'.
 If the 'condition' is not satisfied, the test verdict is set to 'fail' or to the optionally specified verdict given in 'otherwise'.

-The occurrence of the <undefined> value within the 'DataUse' specification of 'condition' causes undefined semantics of the 'Assertion' behaviour at runtime.

 Generalization

 AtomicBehaviour